sgyli7/CodeSamplesPublic/projects/CompleteGames/TripleMatch/Assets/TripleMatch/Documentation/read_me.txt

 * Revisit all commented out Debug.log statements.
 Keep some?
 Wrap some in a special debug log?
 Remove all?
 TBD
 * fix the 'prevent matches upon reset game' functionality
 * add comment to every class.
 Fit within 3 lines of overview; model, view, controller
+* initialize everything in start (not in declaration).
+Is that a good readability upgrade?

 //--------------------------------------